Professional Plumbing Services

 High-quality pool plumbing Sydney, sorted with a smile

 As Pump and Pool People, we know why it is of the utmost importance to install your plumbing professionally.
 It is integral to make sure your pool is safe and hygienic, ready to be used by your family and friends.
 With our friendly team, you can expect top-quality pool plumbing, at an affordable rate.
-Call us today on 02 9790 1563 to discuss a your pool plumbing installation in Sydney.
+Contact us today to discuss your pool plumbing installation in Sydney.

 Rigid PVC or ‘polyvinyl chloride’ is the usual standard for swimming pool plumbing use.
 It is used for many different construction jobs and for items such as bottles, certain packaging, and bank cards.
 There are 2 options of schedule 40 or schedule 80, for swimming pool plumbing, 40 is usually a safe choice.